 Battery add on to current inverter installed solutions

-Groups like SimpliPhi, LG, Panasonic and others offer energy storage solutions that must be coupled with inverter solutions.
-Currently installed solar inverters should be able to integrate these solutions, however, it’ll be necessary to do some extra wiring to integrate the hardware.
-It is also possible that the inverter will have to be changed out to handle this hardware.
+Certain products from SimphiPhi, LG, Panasonic and others must be coupled with inverter solutions – so make sure to choose smartly.
+Already installed solar inverters should be able to integrate these less than optimal solutions, however, it’ll be necessary to do some extra wiring to get the hardware working – which is why you should consider the more expensive, more complex AC coupled solutions.
 SolarEdge’s StorEdge solution offers an inverter that can be installed without energy storage, but can later – cheaply and easily – have energy storage added in.

 Lastly, one future solution is coming from Enphase – the IQ8.
 This system has the integrated intelligence to listen to electricity demand coming from the home, and to deliver as much power as it can via the available sunlight at that moment.
 This system will not power your home after sundown.
 Unfortunately, the product isn’t available yet.